RedisLabs/redislabs-docs/content/kubernetes/re-databases/ingress_routing_with_istio.md

             host: db1
     ```

+    This creates both a route to contact the API server and a route to contact one of the databases (`db1` in this example).

     - Replace `.istio.k8s.my.redisdemo.com` with the domain matching your DNS record.
+    - The gateway's metadata name must be similar to the gateway's spec name (`redis-gateway` in this example).

 1. Apply `redis-vs.yaml` to create the virtual service.